-Delta-9-tetrahydrocannabinol-C4 (THC-C4) is a compeer of Tetrahydrocannabinol (THC).
-It is one of the most prominent Cannabinoids alongside Cannabidiol (CBD).
-Unlike Tetrahydrocannabinolic acid (THCa) which is a forebear of Delta-9-tetrahydrocannabinol-C4 (THC-C4) and Delta-8-tetrahydrocannabinolic acid (Δ8-THCA), Delta-9-tetrahydrocannabinol-C4 (THC-C4) is more of an intoxicating compound just as well as it is also psychoactive.
+Unlike Tetrahydrocannabinolic acid (THCa) which is a precursor of both Delta-9-tetrahydrocannabinol-C4 (THC-C4) and Delta-8-tetrahydrocannabinolic acid (Δ8-THCA), THC-C4 is more of an intoxicating compound just as well as it is also psychoactive.

-As a psychoactive compound, it can relate with the brain functions by binding to the brain receptors and as an intoxicating agent, it is capable of causing disturbances to the brain functions such as consciousness, cognition, judgment, behavior, perception, etc. The reason for the high level of intoxication in Delta-9-tetrahydrocannabinol-C4 (THC-C4), is due to the process of trying and heating of Tetrahydrocannabinolic acid to produce Tetrahydrocannabinol (THC) which is a homologue of Delta-9-tetrahydrocannabinol-C4 (THC-C4).
+As a psychoactive compound, it can interfere with brain functions by binding to the brain receptors and as an intoxicating agent.
+It is capable of causing disturbances to the brain functions such as consciousness, cognition, judgment, behavior, perception, etc. The reason for the high level of intoxication in Delta-9-tetrahydrocannabinol-C4 (THC-C4), is due to the process of heating Tetrahydrocannabinolic acid.
+This produces Tetrahydrocannabinol (THC), which is a homologue of Delta-9-tetrahydrocannabinol-C4 (THC-C4).

 Unlike Delta-8 Tetrahydrocannabinol that binds to CB1 receptors and also present a lower psychotropic properties, Delta-9-tetrahydrocannabinol-C4 (THC-C4) possess psychoactive effects and a higher level of psychotropic potency.
-This means it is capable of acting as:
+This means it is capable of acting as an anti anxiety agent.

 As much as Delta-9-tetrahydrocannabinol-C4 (THC-C4) is an intoxicating compound, it has a calming effect without affecting clarity of consciousness or neurologic conditions thereby alleviating anxiety.

-Delta-9-tetrahydrocannabinol-C4 (THC-C4) can be used to treat depressive and anxiety disorders.
+Delta-9-tetrahydrocannabinol-C4 (THC-C4) may be used to treat depressive and mood disorders.